-- To understand and gain the knowledge of matrix algebra. - To introduce the concepts of limits, continuity, derivatives, maxima • and minima for functions of several variables. - To acquaint the student with the concepts of vector calculus, needed for problems in all engineering disciplines. - To provide understanding of double integration, triple integration and their applications. - To impart the knowledge of Fourier series.
+- To introduce the concepts of limits, continuity, derivatives, maxima and minima for functions of several variables. - To acquaint the student with the concepts of vector calculus, needed for problems in all engineering disciplines. - To provide understanding of double integration, triple integration and their applications. - To impart the knowledge of Fourier series..

-MODULE I MATRICES
+MODULE - I MATRICES